-Seana takes two tanks and creates one awesome nursing top with just 6 quick cuts and 4 basic stitches!
-It really is that simple and you, my friends, can make one too!
+I recently met a fellow Mama Bear named Seana who offered a great solution.
+Seana takes two tanks and creates one awesome nursing top using just 6 quick cuts and 4 basic stitches!
+It really is that simple!

-So, let’s dig in!
-I’m first going to offer you a bonus freebie I created to compliment this post…
+Ready to get making?
+Me too!
+But first let me offer you a bonus freebie I created to compliment this post…

-You’ll need 2 same-sized, jersey-knit tank tops.
-I found mine for only $1.68 each at Walmart.
-Technically, other styles of tops could also be used with this tutorial as long as they had similar widths/lengths as each other.
+- 2 Same-sized Jersey-knit tank tops.
+(I found mine for only $1.68 each at Walmart.
+Technically, other styles of tops could also be used with this tutorial as long as they had similar widths/lengths as each other.)

 Prepping Tank Top #1

 Measure yourself from the armpit to under your breast, going down as far as you’d like top#1 to be.
 (You’ll want to add 1/4-1/2 an inch for a rolled over hem).
 For me, this was about 7 inches.
 Measure and mark this distance on both edges of your top, and then connect the two points to be your cutting guide.